-Armed with your list, head out to browse similar sales.
-Either stop by yard sales in nearby neighborhoods or visit several local thrift stores.
-Look for items comparable to those you plan to sell, and make a note of the prices.
-You’ll use those prices as a standard for assigning resale value to your own possessions.
+- Browse similar sales.
+Search on Facebook Marketplace or stop by yard sales in nearby neighborhoods and visit local thrift stores to look for items comparable to those you plan to sell—make a note of the prices.

-Once you finish your research, you’re ready to price your own stuff.
-The guidelines below offer a starting point for the major categories of goods that often get purchased at moving sales:
+Once you finish your research, you’re ready to price your stuff.
+If you’re still unsure of how to get started, follow these guidelines of the categories of goods that often get purchased at moving sales as a starting point:

 - Board games: $2 to $5